TAKE ACTION: Tell Your Representative to Co-Sponsor the Next Generation Fuels Act (H.R. 8371)

 Brian West is the former Group Leader for the Fuels and Engines Research Group at the National Transportation Research Center at Oak Ridge National Laboratory.
 Brian describes what octane is, what it measures and the difference between Research Octane Number (RON) and Motor Octane Number (MON).

-Next Generation Fuels Talking Points PDF
+Next Generation Fuels Act Supporters PDF

 Section by Section Summary PDF